zemian/firepage/readme.md

 * "file_extension_list": Content file extensions allowed to be manage.
 * "exclude_file_list": List of file or directory to exclude relative from `root_dir`.
 If set, these won't even display in the admin interface.
+* "pretty_file_to_label": If set to true, it convert file/dir name to a pretty link label.

+Below config parameters will have default values of `NULL` if omitted.

 * "menu_links": Manually set a menu links.
 Omit this entry and the menu links will be auto generated based on dirs/files listing.
     ```
       "menu_links": {